 Climbing plants are great for creating screens and smothering ugly garden features or bare walls.
 Flowering climbers in particular make a really attractive feature in any garden.
 Colorful flowers attract butterflies, bees and other pollinating insects into your garden, which ensures a more productive vegetable or fruit garden.

 Easy to care for, these flowers can fill your yard with scent and color all summer long and create the perfect backdrop for your showier plants.
-These climbers are best grown over a small trellis, as none of them will grow out of control and cover an area higher than 6' - 8' high.
+These climbers are best grown over a small trellis, as none of them will grow out of control and cover an area higher than 6–8' high.

-Clematis 'Josephine' at Amazon
+- Clematis 'Josephine'

 1. Clematis 'Josephine'

 I am especially fond of all types of clematis, and the beautiful pink/lilac hues of 'Josephine' are breathtaking.
 Perfect for the small garden, Josephine is a compact plant that will not grow huge and rambling.

 Developed in 1998, you can grow this clematis in a container.
 It is deciduous and will lose its leaves in the winter, but will return year after year.

 2. Abutilon 'Kentish Belle'

-Also called the Flowering Maple or Chinese Lantern, Abutilon plants are very vigorous growers and easy to grow.
-The smaller-flowered varieties can flower all year round even in winter.
+Also called the 'Flowering Maple' or 'Chinese Lantern', abutilon plants are very vigorous growers and easy to grow.
+The smaller-flowered varieties can flower all year round, even in winter.
 This makes the 'Kentish Belle' cultivar especially attractive, as it is a member of the Abutilon megapotamicum branch of the family, which have the smallest flowers.

 This plant can be ruthlessly pruned to keep it under control.
 You can chop it all off right down to ground level, and it will come bouncing back with loads of new growth.

 3. Nasturtium 'Flame Thrower'

 I'm a great fan of nasturtiums, and the cultivar 'Flame Thrower' looks like a winner.
-As anyone who has ever grown nasturtiums knows, they readily set seed, and can even become a garden nuisance with their seedlings sprouting up everywhere.
+As anyone who has ever grown nasturtiums knows, they readily set seed and can even become a garden nuisance with their seedlings sprouting up everywhere.
 Not so with Flame Thrower, as the seeds are sterile.

-4. Thunbergia alata 'Superstar'
+4. Thunbergia Alata 'Superstar'

-Many Black Eyed Susans are yellow in color, but Superstar is orange with bigger, and more eye-catching flowers.
+Many Black-Eyed Susans are yellow in color, but 'Superstar' is orange with bigger, and more eye-catching flowers.

-The seeds are best sown under glass in February or March, and transplanted into individual pots when they are big enough to handle.
+The seeds are best sown under glass in February or March and transplanted into individual pots when they are big enough to handle.

 Then comes a period of gradual hardening off, before they are planted out into their final growing positions in early summer after the last frost.

-5. Cobaea Scandens
+5. Cobaea Scandens 'Cup and Saucer'

-Commonly known as the 'cup and saucer' plant, the flowers of cobaea scandens do indeed resemble something you might drink your tea from, with their bell-shaped purple or cream flowers set on a backdrop of pale green leaves that look like saucers.
+Commonly known as the 'Cup and Saucer' plant, the flowers of Cobaea scandens do indeed resemble something you might drink your tea from, with their bell-shaped purple or cream flowers set on a backdrop of pale green leaves that look like saucers.
 This half-hardy annual will become perennial if grown in a subtropical climate or if taken indoors during the winter in cooler climates.

 Grown from seed, these fast-growing plants will quickly scramble over a garden feature or up a trellis during the course of just one summer.
 Very easy to grow, cobaea scandens produces lush foliage and highly scented flowers, making it a must for gardeners everywhere.

 6. Ipomoea 'Heavenly Blue'

-Commonly known as Morning Glory, Ipomoea is a fast growing vine with large heart-shaped leaves that is covered in trumpet shaped flowers all summer long.
+Commonly known as Morning Glory, ipomoea is a fast-growing vine with large, heart-shaped leaves that is covered in trumpet-shaped flowers all summer long.
 The variety Heavenly Blue is an annual, although some types of ipomoea are perennial.

-Grown from seed in spring, Morning glory quickly shoots away onwards and upwards, making it an ideal plant for a small garden trellis.
+Grown from seed in spring, Morning Glory quickly shoots away onwards and upwards, making it an ideal plant for a small garden trellis.

 The flowers of Morning Glory always open in the morning, in the direction of the rising sun, and die in the evening, only to be replaced by the profusion of budding flowers already growing on the plant.